monikacep/BB-PLAYWRIGHT-TESTS/README.md

 - Verify the modal can be closed.
 - Verify that all modal elements are displayed.

+### Loan Parameter Selection and Saving

+- Validate that users can select loan amounts and period, submit them, and retrieve the saved values correctly.

 ### Valid Input Calculations

 - Validate that the loan calculator correctly calculates monthly payments for various loan amounts and maturities.